 Let me introduce this post by stating one strongly held belief, loud and clear: I think Iowa’s “First in Nation” caucus is very bad for our country, and the state’s stranglehold on this position of political power should be ended, soon.

 And here’s the bottom line: the ability to serve as Commander in Chief of a global super-power has absolutely nothing to do with the ability to make small talk while eating a pork tenderloin sandwich in a rural Iowa diner.
 And that’s the quaint cornerstone of the Iowa caucus experience, along with pledged devotion to the “Full Grassley” tour of all 99 counties.
 (I’ve done that tour myself; it’s time consuming and over-rated).
-There’s also the huge economic boom that the caucuses deliver to Iowa, which makes local politicians shrill in their defense of these politically quaint and culturally out-dated electoral notions.
+There’s also the huge economic boom that the caucuses deliver to Iowa, which makes State politicians shrill in their defense of these politically quaint and culturally out-dated electoral notions.
 They’ll do whatever it takes to keep it here, whether its good for America or not.

 So what would I do about it?
 If I were Emperor of the American States, I’d mandate a nation-wide primary day, where all fifty states and the District of Columbia, Guam, Northern Marianas, American Samoa, Puerto Rico, and the U.S. Virgin Islands would cast primary ballots at the same time, thereby drastically shortening the obscenely long process our political parties undertake to select their nominees.
 This would also dramatically undercut the power of money in the process, which can only be viewed as a good thing.